Summer Program for Juniors (TASP) | General Information

 The TASPs seek to bring together students from across the United States and abroad who are not just intelligent but thoughtful, not just motivated but generous with their talents and energies.
 TASPers (as TASP participants are called) have a wide variety of life experiences, and come from many different kinds of backgrounds.
 TASP has a rigorous selection process and TASPers generally go on to America's finest colleges.
 Telluride Association hopes the TASP experience endows its students with a sense of intellectual vitality, interpersonal awareness, and community responsibility that will prepare them for leadership in whatever walk of life they choose.

-The programs are made possible in part by the bequest of Frank Monaghan in honor of Elmer M. "Johnny" Johnson and George Lincoln Burr.
+The programs were made possible in part by the bequest of Frank Monaghan in honor of Elmer M. "Johnny" Johnson and George Lincoln Burr.
 Johnny Johnson joined Telluride Association in 1915 and later served as Chancellor of Telluride Association from 1930-1960.
 George Burr was a Cornell librarian from 1890-1922 and variously a Cornell professor of ancient, medieval, and modern history.
 He lived at Telluride House as a faculty fellow from 1915-1938.